 Nationally, our nation has prospered under Republican leadership, from Lincoln and Grant to McKinley and Theodore Roosevelt; from Eisenhower and Nixon to Reagan and the Bush family.
 The GOP (“Grand Old Party”), as it is often called, lost its majorities during the Great Depression (1929–40), when FDR expanded the role of government to heights unseen — until Barack Obama.
 Conservative principles — smaller, more efficient government; personal responsibility and duty; protection of innocent human life, especially the unborn and the elderly, traditional family values, and a strong national defense are cornerstones of the party.
 These principles were pivotal in the election of Ronald Reagan in 1980 and the success the Party in seven of the last dozen elections since 1968, the first presidential election after Republicans were instrumental in the passage of the Civil Rights Act in 1965.

 Locally, members of the Republican Party has represented Winnebago County well in the past decades.
-Examples include Young Republicans who have risen to state leadership roles — Dave Syverson (state senate) and Mary Gaziano (state Young Republicans), to local legislators who now represent us in Springfield (Joe Sosnowski and John Cabello), to conservative leadership that has maintained fiscally responsible budgets from our county board.
+Examples include Young Republicans who have risen to state leadership roles, such as Dave Syverson (state senate), along with local legislators who now represent us in Springfield (Joe Sosnowski, John Cabello and Andrew Chesney), to conservative leadership that has maintained fiscally responsible budgets from our county board.
 Many active in the party have become elected officials locally, judges or legislators — serving their community with the responsible principles of the GOP.
 The WCRCC supports all Republican candidates for office, consistent with the terms of its by-laws.